-First read over everything your script should do:
+But first, read over everything your script should do:

-- 1. Create a directory in /tmp that is unique for this project if one does not already exist - Hint: The project's current directory is already unique - 2.
-Assuming the directory you created above is at \$PROJ\TMP\DIR, run - git clone --local . \$PROJ\TMP\DIR/\$(git describe --always) - 3.
-Call a second script that runs in the backgound to execute the remaining tasks.
+- 1. Create a directory in /tmp that is unique for this project if one does not already exist. - Hint: The project's current directory is already unique - 2.
+Assuming the directory you created above is at \$PROJ_TMP_DIR, run - git clone --local \$1 \$PROJ_TMP_DIR/\$ (git describe --always) - 3.
+Call a second script (run-tests-bg or something like that) that runs in the background to execute the remaining tasks.
 This second script should do all of its work in the clone you just made. - Hint: You will likely need to pass arguments to this secondary script - 4.
 Call make to build the project.
 You should save all of the regular output to a file named build.log and any errors to a file named build.error - If the build fails, your script should stop and notify that the build failed.
 See the notify section below. - 5.
 Run every test case for this project - Your script should assume that any executable file with "test" in the name is a test case.
-It should not hard-code a list of tests to run - Your script should save the regular output and the error output of each test case to unique files. - Your script should assume that test cases return 0 when they pass and non-zero otherwise. - 6.
-Run the cppcheck utility for this project - You will need to install this utility first (sudo apt-get install cppcheck), your script may assume that cppcheck is already installed - cppcheck is a style and correctness checker (it is a linter and a static analysis tool). - You should invoke cppcheck as "cppcheck -enable=all ." (try it out!) - You should again save the regular output and error output into separate files.
+It should not hard-code a list of tests to run - Your script should save the regular output and the error output of each test case to unique files. - Your script should assume that test cases return 0 when they pass and non-zero otherwise.

-- 7. Generate a nice report when everything is done and alert the user using notify-send - Try running notify-send "I am a title" "And I am a body" - This is an example of my notification.
-You don't need to match my formatting, simply include in the notification what you think is useful.
-At a minimum it should include (a) how many test cases passed, and (b) if the style checker reported any warnings.
+- 6. Generate a nice report when everything is done and alert the user using notify-send - Try running notify-send "I am a title" "And I am a body" - Your notification should include in the notification what you think is useful.
+At a minimum it should include how many test cases passed.